 There are a couple of reasons why thumbs don’t show up.
-At first you have to check if the thumbs are visible in the back end.
-Of so you it’s most likely an issue which occurs in your browser since the server can render images.
+At first, you have to check if the thumbs are visible in the back end.
+If so, it’s most likely an issue which occurs in your browser since the server can render images.
 The following lists point you so some of the most common issues.

 - mod_secure: Please ask your provider about possible issues with that.
 Doing this solved 99% of the issue.

 - Error 500: PHP memory size too low.
 I have good experience with 128M.
 Depends on the size of your images